 replaces the old Data Lists feature in earlier versions of Excel.

-Creating A Table
+Format as A Table

 - Select a cell within your database.